dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 While b-money solves many of the problems that are inherent to electronic money, the problem described by Szabo in bit gold remains.
-Dai mentions this in his proposal as follows: \"One of the more problematic parts in the b-money protocol is money creation.
+Dai mentions this in his proposal as follows: "One of the more problematic parts in the b-money protocol is money creation.
 This part of the protocol requires that all of the account keepers decide and agree on the cost of particular computations.
-Unfortunately because computing technology tends to advance rapidly and not always publicly, this information may be unavailable, inaccurate, or outdated, all of which would cause serious problems for the protocol.\"
+Unfortunately because computing technology tends to advance rapidly and not always publicly, this information may be unavailable, inaccurate, or outdated, all of which would cause serious problems for the protocol."

 Dai proposes a solution to this problem by describing a sub-protocol that is solely responsible for money creation.
 Participants would